suabochica/understanding-typescript/scracthpad/11-ts-workflows.md

 The last property is `resolve`, used to set the input output relationship of the `.ts` files to the `.js` files.

-Now, letś add a script in our `package.json` file to run the webpack command as show below:
+Now, let's add a script in our `package.json` file to run the webpack command as show below:

 ```json
 ...